-Through this intangible asset strategist’s lens, building – sustaining an intangible asset intelligent company culture is akin to preparing for and running a half-marathon, not a 5k…this type of company culture exists in circumstances whereby employees, management teams, c-suites, and boards alike, are knowledgeably and collectively committed to sustaining a principled base of intellectual, structural, relationship, and competitive capital ala IA’s (intangible assets).
+Through this intangible asset strategist’s lens…building – sustaining an intangible asset intelligent company culture is akin to preparing for and running a half-marathon, not a 5k!
+A company culture with this attribute exists in circumstances whereby employees, management teams, c-suites, and boards alike, are knowledgeably and collectively committed to sustaining a principled base of intellectual, structural, relationship, and competitive capital ala IA’s (intangible assets).
 No rocket science here, right. https://kpstrat.com/wp-admin/post.php?post=5565

 Based on the fine and widely referenced work of Dr. Edgar Schein…a company culture consists of progressive stages that observably emerge, providing of course, someone looks for and recognizes them, i.e.,